-

 | By Joannes Marvin, SSCEver been told by a doctor that you should avoid lifting weights, running, *insert physical activity here* because of your back, neck, shoulder or knee pain?
 At the same time, that same doctor recommends that you should strengthen the muscles around the structure that's causing the pain as it'll help stabilise the joint.
 So what should you do?
 You're not alone in this dilemma – Coach Marvin had the same experience when he was diagnosed with a spine degenerative condition and was told to avoid his favourite sport.
 Here's why the advice given by the doctor isn't always sound.
 Read more →

-How To Warm Up For Barbell Lifts – Improve Your Performance With The Optimal Warm-Up Routine
+How to Warm Up for Barbell Lifts – Improve Your Performance With the Optimal Warm-up Routine

 | By Shaun Pang, SSCMost of us have a clear training routine.
 You know that you’ll walk into the gym, change into lifting clothes, put on lifting gear and head to the rack.
 You know that you’ll start your training with squats, and you know the exact numbers for your working weight, sets and reps.
 But what about your warm-up weights?
 And how many sets or reps?
 Actually, how much warm-ups do you even need to do?
 Read more →

-Your Complete Guide To Lifting Belts
+Your Complete Guide to Lifting Belts

 | By Shaun Pang, SSCIf you’ve been lifting for a while, you know that weightlifting shoes are essential.
 What about weightlifting belts?
 We usually hear a range of reactions from lifters, from “Nah, I’ll wait till I’m able to lift X kg before I start using a belt!” to “I see guys who wear a belt for their entire gym session, so do I need one too?”
 Belts are important if you’re serious about lifting.
 Here’s a guide to why you might need one, and what to look out for.
 Read more →

-How To Get Strong And Ripped Training Once A Week And Eating(mostly) What You Want
+How to Get Strong and Ripped Training Once a Week and Eating(Mostly) What You Want

 | By Shaun Pang, SSCTired of spending hours upon hours in the gym training hard?
 Frustrated that you can't reward yourself with a nice meal after a gruelling training session for fear of getting fat?
 Here's how you can get strong and ripped training once a week and eating (mostly) what you want.
 Read more →

-Training At Hygieia – What To Expect When You First Start Training
+Training at Hygieia – What to Expect When You First Start Training

 | By Joannes Marvin, SSCTo our new clients, hello and welcome!
 This article will summarise what you'll be doing in the first few months of training with us, along with what you might experience during that process.
 If you're considering joining us, you'll find out more about our training methodology principles and what to expect when you join us.
 Read more →

-An Interview With Shaun: The History Of Hygieia
+An Interview With Shaun: The History of Hygieia

 | By Shaun Pang, SSCHappy 4th anniversary to Hygieia Strength & Conditioning!
-This month marks the 4th year since Hygieia Strength and Conditioning opened its doors.
-Usually, we’d commemorate every anniversary with a BBQ outside the gym, to thank everyone for their support, to celebrate another year of being in business, and to look forward to the next.
-While COVID restrictions have prevented our traditional BBQ this year, one of our clients, Patricia, suggested having an article on the history of Hygieia mark the occasion.
+This month marks the 4th year since Hygieia opened its doors.
+Usually, we’d commemorate every anniversary with a BBQ outside the gym to thank everyone for their support, but COVID restrictions have prevented it this year.
+Instead, to mark the occasion, Patricia, one of our clients, interviews our founder Shaun about the history of Hygieia.
 Read more →

-Survival Reaction In the Squat – The Chesty Edition
+Survival Reaction in the Squat – The Chesty Edition

 | By Joannes Marvin, SSCA heavy bar is loaded on your back.
 You start descending, bending your knees and hips so that your hip crease dips below the top of your patella.
 You try to get back up, but darn, it's heavy!
 Here comes your natural instinct to survive - raising the chest up, in the hope that the bar will follow.
 Even worse, you might start looking up!
 Because you've got to look up to go up, right?
 Well, well.
 If this is you, please read this article to understand how your survival reaction is detrimental to the lift.
 Read more →